modware-org/docs/README.md

-## Why **Standards Ware**?
+## Why **MODWARE**?

-**Standards Ware** Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!
+**MODWARE** Service has been developed as a best practice to integration capability of software, to give end customers the best product and service!

 + What are You doing for Yours environment?